twanlass/tour.js/README.md

 tour.js - v0.1
 =======

-A simple tour system.
-Highlight new web app features or take users through a first run experience.
+A simple webapp tour system.
+Highlight new features and track funnels with MixPanel.

 Features
 =======